cloudberrydb/cloudberrydb-site/docs/create-and-manage-schemas.md

 - `pg_catalog` contains the system catalog tables, built-in data types, functions, and operators.
 It is always part of the schema search path, even if it is not explicitly named in the search path.
 - `information_schema` consists of a standardized set of views that contain information about the objects in the database.
 These views get system information from the system catalog tables in a standardized way.
 - `pg_toast` stores large objects such as records that exceed the page size.
-This schema is used internally by the Greenplum Database system.
+This schema is used internally by the Cloudberry Database system.
 - `pg_bitmapindex` stores bitmap index objects such as lists of values.
-This schema is used internally by the Greenplum Database system.
+This schema is used internally by the Cloudberry Database system.
 - `pg_aoseg` stores append-optimized table objects.
-This schema is used internally by the Greenplum Database system.
+This schema is used internally by the Cloudberry Database system.
 - `gp_toolkit` is an administrative schema that contains external tables, views, and functions that you can access with SQL commands.
 All database users can access `gp_toolkit` to view and query the system log files and other system metrics.